-If you do have a servo - you will need to trim the existing servo hose to length.
-Using the 90 degree bend and plastic pipe supplied in the kit route the pipework next to the cylinder head through the P-clip and push into the supplied rubber hose and into the existing plastic hose - use the Clips to clamp the hose in place.
+If you do have a servo - using the 90 degree bend and plastic pipe supplied in the kit route the pipework below the coil bracket through the P-clip and push into the existing rubber hose and use the Clip to clamp the hose in place.
 Tighten the P-clip to an angle where the pipework doesn't rub.